KIMB-technologies/KIMB-Forms-Project/README.md

 ## Try out & develop

- Having PHP 7 (or 5.6) installed, one can start a session by executing `php -S localhost:8000` in the respository folder, the system can then be accessed under `http://localhost:8000/`.
+ Having PHP 7+ installed, one can start a session by executing `php -S localhost:8000` in the respository folder, the system can then be accessed under `http://localhost:8000/`.